arinotsorry/WinePairing/Database/Wine/ReadMe.md

   database ([you have to set this up yourself beforehand, sorry :/](https://dev.mysql.com/doc/mysql-getting-started/en/))
 - processing the json data so it is formatted correctly for calls to the database
 - populating the wine tables with data

-#### Input arguments:

-all of these are optional and have default values as listed below:

-- -h, --hostname, default 'localhost'
-- -u, --user, default 'root'
-- -p, --password, default ''
-- -d, --database, default 'wine_db'